pcingola/NicoJp/README.md

 * SWIFT: From 8 to 11 alphanumeric chars.
-Always starts with a letter, Specifically, it refers to ISO-9362 (Bank Identification Codes / BIC): https://en.wikipedia.org/wiki/ISO_9362 e.g.:
+Always starts with a letter, Specifically, it refers to ISO-9362 (Bank Identification Codes / BIC): https://en.wikipedia.org/wiki/ISO_9362 For a complete list of SWIFT codes, try: https://github.com/PeterNotenboom/SwiftCodes/ e.g.:

 ```